Skip to Content

 Now it’s time to put together the “Merry Christmas.”

-I used foam dots to glue all colored layers; however, for the last one, I used glue.
+I used foam dots to glue all the colored layers; however, I used glue for the last one.

-Once the sign dries, glue the two small cupcake toppers on the back of it and with a weeder tool, make a small mark of where to make two small holes.
+Once the sign dries, glue the two small cupcake toppers to the back of it, and with a weeder tool, make a small mark where to make two small holes.

 Insert “Merry Christmas” all the way to the bottom, put glue around the entire hole, and let it dry.